All blogs / 14 Active AI Game Competitions to Check Out in 2022 (Ongoing & Upcoming)

 If you're planning on entering, you'll be in good company as each contest attracts thousands of developers, with some of them actively streaming their participation.

-Lux AI is a new competition currently being hosted on Kaggle until mid-December 2021.
+Lux AI is a new AI programming competition that first launched on Kaggle in late 2021.

 It features a 1v1 RTS game with a day/night cycle in which you control a team of units that can gather resources, research, and build cities.
 The goal is to manage your resources effectively in order to maintain the largest city.